glacials/twos.dev/src/From Google to Apple.md

 - Hangouts/Chat/Messages → iMessage
 - YouTube Music → Apple Music

-Thoughts:
+#### Thoughts

-Things immediately become clear in how Google and Apple differently approach user identity.
+After getting an iPhone the difference in the Google and Apple ethos around user identity quickly became clear.
 In the Google ecosystem a user is a Google account; an Android phone is one of many windows into that account.

-In the Apple ecosystem the user is an iPhone.
-There is no “Apple Wallet”; there is only iPhone Wallet.
-Seeing iMessages on a Mac is an opt-in feature and involves n-to-n device synchronization, not several frontends consuming one source-of-truth backend.[^I don’t know that these are the correct technical details, I am speaking only of UX.]
+In the Apple ecosystem a user is an iPhone.
+The iPhone is possibly tied to an Apple account, but that’s incidental.

+For example, there is no “Apple Wallet”, there is only iPhone Wallet—if you lose your iPhone, there’s no version of your wallet in the cloud to recover from.
+Seeing the same iMessage state on Mac as on iPhone is an opt-in feature and involves n-to-n device synchronization, not several frontends consuming one source-of-truth backend.[^I don’t know that these are the correct technical details; I’m only speaking from UX inferences.]

-This is not to say I can’t access my iPhone photos from my iPad or receive phone calls on my Mac, but the focus is more on asynchronous parity than always-online.
-Even apps that store data “in the cloud” like Pages and Shortcuts are doing it by making a directory for themselves in iCloud Drive, and using it as their file system.
+This is not to say I can’t use my iPad to access photos I took on my iPhone, but the focus is more on deferred synchronization than always-online.
+Apps that store data “in the cloud” like Pages and Shortcuts tend to do so by making a directory for themselves in iCloud Drive and using it as their file system.

 This difference in approaches is refreshing, but has its limits.
-I regularly experience synchronization problems.
+I regularly experience synchronization delays and conflicts.
+Bulk-importing hundreds or thousands of photos from my DSLR means waiting a full day for things to settle; even when I delete photos that haven’t been synced, they continue to clog the sync queue because the trash needs to be synced.

+There’s also a certain part of this that’s charming.
+It charms the same part of me that, emotionally, prefers to own a car than lease one.

 One surprising iPhone quality is lack of feature parity with iPad.
 For example, iPhone has swipe-to-type on the software keyboard while iPad does not. iPad can show multiple apps on the screen at a time, but iPhone cannot.
 This was my first introduction to Apple’s strong design opinions; certainly it’d be easier to keep the two systems at feature parity, but Apple would rather disable a feature than allow a user to have a poor experience using it.
 Infamously, Apple has not released a calculator app for iPad because they haven’t found the time to make the design feel great (TODO: Find quote/link).